 If you garden in the North, there are several trillium species native to your area; two in particular are stinking Benjamin and bent trillium.

-Stinking Benjamin (T. erectum, Z 4–7) is not truly a stinker unless you get your nose right in there; the flowers smell like pond water.
+Stinking Benjamin (T. erectum, Zones 4–7) is not truly a stinker unless you get your nose right in there; the flowers smell like pond water.
 From a normal viewing distance, however, all you will experience is a magnificent show.
 The flowers open with 2-inch-long, chocolate to reddish purple petals in mid- to late spring.
 The foliage is solid green with pointed tips and sits atop 14- to 20-inch-tall stalks.
 Look for the white-blooming form, T. erectum var. album, which retains a dark ovary (a raised, podlike area) at the center of each flower.

-Bent trillium (T. flexipes, Z 4–7) usually reveals its flowers above the foliage in midspring.
+Bent trillium (T. flexipes, Zones 4–7) usually reveals its flowers above the foliage in midspring.
 As the flower ages, its stem bends downward, hiding the flower beneath the leaves.
 The white petals can grow to more than an inch long.
 Occasionally, a maroon flower occurs, but it retains the white ovary.
 This is a highly variable plant from one region to another.
 When grown farther south, some populations are quite large in size, reaching almost 2 feet tall, and flowers are held well above the foliage.

-For gardeners in the South, I recommend 8-inch-tall dwarf wake-robin (T. pusillum, Z 5–9).
+For gardeners in the South, I recommend 8-inch-tall dwarf wake-robin (T. pusillum, Zones 5–9).
 The foliage of this little jewel emerges a deep purple-black-green, while the blooms are white with rippled petals.
 As plants mature, the foliage becomes medium green and the blooms turn pink, then lavender-purple.
 Leaves are unusually small and narrow for a trillium, reaching 1 inch wide and 3 inches long.
 And after transplanting, its rhizomes are quick to form colonies.

-Sweet Beth (T. vaseyi, Z 5–8) is a must-have for the shade garden.
+Sweet Beth (T. vaseyi, Zones 5–8) is a must-have for the shade garden.
 It is among the largest of all trilliums at just under 2 feet tall when grown in rich, moist soil.
 Sweet Beth’s velvety chocolate-red blooms can be over 4 inches wide, and the petal tips strongly reflex, pushing the stamens forward.
 Mature blooms appear in mid- to late spring just beneath the large leaves.
 I have seen white-blooming forms of Sweet Beth out and about.
 This plant grows well in the North, but it excels in its native habitat of Tennessee and northern Georgia.

-West coast Jewels
+West Coast Jewels

 There are a couple of trilliums that are native to areas west of the Rocky Mountains.
-The first is the giant trillium (T. chloropetalum, Z 6–9).
+The first is the giant trillium (T. chloropetalum, Zones 6–9).
 With an overall height of about 2 feet and leaves that reach 7 or 8 inches long, this plant is sure to be noticed.
 The leaves are usually darkly mottled, and the bloom color can range from white to deep purple-black.
 The flowers make their debut around early to mid-spring.
 In its native habitat, giant trillium can be found tucked in the redwood forests of the Pacific Northwest.

-The western white trillium (T. ovatum, Z 5–8) is another plant that can be found among the redwoods.
+The western white trillium (T. ovatum, Zones 5–8) is another plant that can be found among the redwoods.
 The equivalent of the eastern great white trillium, this plant has solid green leaves, which grow quite wide compared to other trilliums.
 The flowers open in early spring.
 The petals are narrower than those of T. grandiflorum and turn from snow white to a lovely shade of lavender-red when aging.